-Motorists and their lawyers frequently try to blame the number of bikes on the road and motorcyclist negligence for the increase in accidents.
+Motorists and their lawyers frequently blame the number of bikes on the road and motorcyclist negligence for increasing accidents.
 This type of argument is used in defense of an at-fault motorist.
-Another argument that is often used in court is the misperception of bikers as reckless to urge juries to decide in favor of the motorist.
+Another argument often used in court is the misperception of bikers as reckless to urge juries to decide in favor of the motorist.
 Some of these false arguments include:

 - Motorcyclists do not have the same rights as motorists: The opposite is true.
 Riders have the right to be present on the highways and urban streets just as much as motorists do.
 They abide by the same rules as motorists and have the same rights.

-- Motorcyclists cause accidents: Most riders obey the rules of the road.
-This is a common misperception of bikers hailing back to movies.
+- Motorcyclists cause accidents: Most riders obey the rules of the road, which is a common misperception of bikers hailing back to movies.
 They suffer injuries because they do not have the protection afforded by steel and safety devices common on motor vehicles.

 - Distracted driving: This is the number one cause of accidents today.
-Motorcyclists are often injured by a motorist who is texting, talking on a cell phone, or attending to the GPS monitor.
+Motorcyclists are often injured by a motorist texting, talking on a cell phone, or attending to the GPS monitor.

-- Drunk drivers: an intoxicated driver is unable to rely on cognitive skills when driving.
+- Drunk drivers: an intoxicated driver cannot rely on cognitive skills when driving.

-- Judging how fast a motorcycle is moving: Drivers often fail to correctly judge how fast a motorcycle is traveling.
-This impacts on their knowing whether on not they can safely make a turn.
+- Judging how fast a motorcycle moves: Drivers often fail to correctly evaluate how fast a bike travels.
+This impacts their knowing whether on not they can safely make a turn.

 - Tailgating a motorcycle: Many drivers follow a motorcycle too closely, leading to a rear-end accident.
-This is a problem since the motorcyclist can stop much quicker than a motor vehicle.
-Rear ending a motorcycle can lead to devastating injuries to the rider.
+This is a problem since motorcyclists can stop much quicker than motor vehicles.
+Rear-ending a bike can lead to devastating injuries to the rider.

-- Obstacles or debris in the road: Motorcyclists are injured by a variety of road problems or debris.
+- Obstacles or debris in the road: Motorcyclists are injured by various road problems or debris.
 Some of the most common are potholes, cracks in the road, and shoulder drop-offs.
 If this happens, the government agency in charge of maintenance can be held liable for injuries the motorcyclist suffers.
-Consult with your Turlock motorcycle accident lawyer to ensure that your claim is filed before the deadline when a government agency is involved.
+Consult your Turlock motorcycle accident lawyer to ensure that your claim is filed before the deadline when a government agency is involved.

 - Motorcycle defects: In some instances, design or other defects can result in a motorcycle crash.
 Manufacturers are held liable in such cases in a product liability lawsuit.

 When a fatality or injury occurs, the rider or their family can claim compensation with the help of an experienced Turlock motorcycle accident attorney.
-Our firm's founder, attorney Ed Smith, has served motorcyclists in the Turlock area as an experienced personal injury lawyer since 1982 and has seen how devastating the effects of a motorcycle accident can be.
+Our firm's founder attorney Ed Smith has served motorcyclists in the Turlock area as an experienced personal injury lawyer since 1982 and has seen how devastating a motorcycle accident can be.

-In my law firm, we treat clients as though they are members of the family by using a holistic approach.
-This is because an accident injury or loss affects the entire family.
-By getting to know you, it helps us personalize our approach, and many of our clients stay friends throughout the years.
-As always, our legal team offers free consultations when you call us for free, friendly advice regarding your potential motorcycle accident injury claim.
+Our law firm treats clients as though they are family members by using a holistic approach.
+An accident, injury, or loss affects the entire family.
+Getting to know you helps us personalize our approach, and many of our clients stay friends throughout the years.
+Our legal team offers free consultations when you call us for free, friendly advice regarding your potential motorcycle accident injury claim.

-Don't get caught in a situation where the insurance company tries to renege in its responsibility to you after a motorcycle accident.
+Don't get caught in a situation where the insurance company tries to renege its responsibility to you after a motorcycle accident.
 Far too often, the insurer will try to undercut the settlement amount.
-This often happens when a motorcyclist tries to represent themselves in a claim.
+This usually happens when motorcyclists try to represent themselves in a personal injury claim.

-Injured parties are often caught in a web of financial loss and physical harm, and all too often are eager to settle.
+Injured parties are often caught in a web of financial loss and physical harm and all too often are eager to settle.
 That's understandable.
-However, the insurance company knows that it's easier to push an inadequate offer through when an individual needs to settle quickly.
+However, the insurance company knows it's easier to push an inadequate offer when an individual needs to resolve it quickly.
 They also know that by not waiting until all medical care is completed, the injured person may end up paying out of pocket for someone else's negligence.

 If you need more treatment after accepting an inadequate offer, the insurance company is no longer required to pay.
-Talk to your attorney before accepting a payment meant to undercut what you really need.Call a Turlock Motorcycle Accident Injury Lawyer Today
+Talk to your accident attorney before receiving a payment to undercut what you really need.Contact a Motorcycle Accident Lawyer in Turlock Today

-If you were injured in a crash as a motorcyclist, our Turlock motorcycle accident attorneys can guide you through the personal injury claims process and recover fair compensation on your behalf.
-To receive free, friendly advice on your case today, call (209) 227-1931 or (800) 404-5400.
+If you are a motorcyclist injured in a recent crash, our Turlock motorcycle accident attorneys can guide you through the personal injury claims process and recover fair compensation on your behalf.
+For free, friendly advice on your case today, call (209) 227-1931 or (800) 404-5400.

-Take a few moments to learn more about us on:
+Take a few moments to learn more about our law firm on: